 RXC004 – best-in-class porcupine inhibitor

-Immune checkpoint inhibitors, such as anti-PD-1 and anti-PD-L1 antibodies, have revolutionised the treatment of cancer; but they don’t work in all patients.
-Many tumours are “cold” in that the tumour-killing immune cells are not present at the tumour site.
-Evidence is emerging that the WNT signalling pathway is relevant in this process such that inhibition of the pathway may make the tumours “hot” by facilitating tumour-killing immune cells into the tumour.
+Immune checkpoint inhibitors, such as anti-PD-1 and anti-PD-L1 antibodies, have revolutionised the treatment of cancer; but they do not work in all patients.
+Many tumours are described as “cold” that is, tumour-killing immune cells are not present at the tumour site.
+There is now strong scientific evidence that the WNT signalling pathway plays a key role in immune evasion and resistance to checkpoint inhibitors across multiple tumour types, (recently reviewed by Spranger et al., 2018: Wang et al. 2018).

 Our scientists have demonstrated the ability of RXC004 to enhance the immune system response to cancer in preclinical models.
 Some of this data has already been presented at the recent American Association of Cancer Research Annual meeting

 (Bhamra et al., 2018).
 These data suggest RXC004 in combination with checkpoint inhibitors (such as anti-PD-1, anti-PD-L1 antibodies) may enhance the already impressive results observed for this exciting class of therapies by increasing the response rates and the duration of the response.
 In line with these data, Redx is exploring clinical opportunities for a RXC004 combination approach with anti-PD-1 and anti-PD-L1, with the ultimate aim of increasing patient response rates to immuno-oncology therapy.